Community is Way of Life for Central Coast Resident

 NEW MEASURE FOR THE QUALITY CARE INCENTIVE PROGRAM (QCIP)!

-CenCal Health added “Developmental Screening in the First Three Years of Life” to QCIP to improve the percentage of CenCal Health children who received a general developmental screening by age 1, age 2, and age 3.
+CenCal Health added “Developmental Screening in the 12 months preceding or on their 1st, 2nd or 3rd birthday” to QCIP to improve the percentage of CenCal Health children who received a general developmental screening.

-Services rendered beginning July 2024 will be used to calculate QCIP incentive payments when developmental screening transitions to a priority measure in July 2025, with the first incentive distribution in Q3 2025.
+Services rendered and reported will be used to calculate QCIP incentive payments when the Developmental Screening measure transitions to a priority (incentivized) measure in July 2025.

 Note: A targeted developmental screening may be performed when indicated, such as to screen for social emotional development delays or autism.
 In those instances, domain-specific screening tools are required.